microsoftgraph/nodejs-sentiment-bot-sample/README.md

 8. Launch the [Bot Framework Emulator](https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator).

-9. Choose the **Connect** button.

-10. Enter the messaging endpoint for this bot project: https://localhost:3980/api/messages.
+9. Enter the messaging endpoint for this bot project: https://localhost:3980/api/messages.
 Leave the Microsoft App ID and Microsoft App Password values blank.
 These are for published bots.

-11. Choose the **Connect** button.
+10. Choose the **Connect** button.

 ## Run the sample